fdac17/news/README.md

 # Class on Aug 30

-- We will go over why we use the tools fdac17/lectures/magic.pdf
+- We will go over data discovery fdac17/lectures/dd.pdf

 - Analysis of self-description in .md files: fork fdac17/students then git clone (or pull) in your docker terminal and play with students/TeamingAnalysis.ipynb and students/DataStructures.ipynb.
 Available (Aug 28)

 # Class on Aug 28